pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-01-koroni-pylos-tight-sailing.md

 image: "IMG_7004.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 8.gpx"
-summary: "We ended up in Pylos but there was no room for us in the marina."
+summary: "The Vite & Rêves crew ended up in Pylos but there was no room for them in the marina."
 ---

 `From: Koroni, Western Peloponnesos, Greece`<br/>